PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 The Civilization of Ancient Greece

-ended in 323 BC, with the death of Alexander the Great.
+The year 323 BC marked the death of Alexander the Great.

 Timeline of the Ancient Greeks